24005918/EXP-6-AAI-SOLVING-SDP/README.md

-# Solving a Stochastic Grid-World Markov Decision Process Using Value Iteration and Policy Iteration
+# Exp - 6(AAI) - Solving a Stochastic Grid-World Markov Decision Process Using Value Iteration and Policy Iteration

 A compact Python implementation of two dynamic-programming methods for solving a stochastic grid-world Markov decision process (MDP):